promethivm-labs/Summa-Generativarum/Research - Topology of the 79 Conditions.md

 ## Abstract

-We present a rigorous mathematical formalization of the topological structure underlying the **79 Invariants for Intelligibility** (Conditions for the Possibility of Everything—CFPE).
-The conditions form a **Directed Acyclic Graph (DAG)** under the presupposition relation, stratifying into 11 topological tiers.
-This structure is analyzed through three formal subsystems: **LPL** (Logical Presupposition Lattice), **PCM** (Paraconsistent Contradiction Metabolism), and **PGI** (Phenomenological Generativity Index).
-We establish foundational theorems governing dependency closure, minimal generating sets, contradiction metabolism, and generativity dynamics.
+We present a rigorous mathematical formalization of the topological structure underlying the **79 structural moments of Λ-substrate recursion** (Conditions for the Possibility of Everything—CFPE).
+Rather than treating these as pre-given transcendental invariants, we demonstrate their **recursive generation** from Λ-substrate dynamics—they are emergent structural moments that the substrate produces through self-iteration.
+The resulting presupposition network forms a **Directed Acyclic Graph (DAG)** stratifying into 11 topological tiers.
+This structure is analyzed through three formal subsystems: **LPL** (Logical Presupposition Lattice), **PCM** (Paraconsistent Contradiction Metabolism reconceived as pure generative engine), and **PGI** (Phenomenological Generativity Index derived from substrate iteration mechanics).
+We establish foundational theorems governing dependency closure, minimal generating sets, contradiction-as-generativity, and substrate recursion dynamics.
+The framework is fully **metaformalist**: categories, functors, and presupposition structure itself exhibit self-modification.
 All results are validated via the Four Codex Gates (COH, ADEQ, SAFE, GEN) and comply with Addendum v1.2 scope limitations.

-**Keywords:** presupposition lattice, directed acyclic graph, paraconsistent logic, generativity index, topological stratification, formal ontology
+**Keywords:** Λ-substrate recursion, metaformalism, self-modifying category theory, contradiction as generativity, emergent structural moments, recursive topology

 ---